Sisters of Holy Cross: United States

 By the 1880s, many French-Canadian had emigrated to New England in search of employment. pastors of parishes in mill towns began to ask Édouard-Charles Fabre, Archbishop of Montreal, for sisters to staff their parish schools.
 He recommended the Sisters of Holy Cross.
 The schools would be bilingual and a mix of both boys and girls.
 Although mixed classes were not customary, the sisters accepted.
-The first sisters to be assigned outside Canada arrived at St. Joseph Parish in North Grosvenor Dale, Connecticut in 1881.
+The first sisters to be assigned outside Canada arrived at St. Joseph Parish in North Grosvenordale, Connecticut in 1881.
 In 1883, they came to the parish of St. Louis de Gonzague in Nashua, New Hampshire.
 Around 1886, sisters from St. Laurent went to Sacred Heart Parish in New Bedford, Massachusetts.
 Among the tasks undertaken in addition to their teaching responsibilities, the sisters prepared children to receive the sacraments, trained altar servers, and served as sacristans.
 Between 1881 and 1902 sixteen foundations in five dioceses were established in the United States.

 In 1945 the sisters established the Teacher Training Institute in Manchester; it developed into Notre Dame College which was in operation from 1950 to 2002.